-Any equipment to be used by or for a student must have a written order from a physician.
+Any equipment to be used by or for a student must have a written order from an authorized medical provider (physician, nurse practitioner, athletic trainer, physician's assistant).
 This order must be specific as to timing, dosage (if medication is involved), special usage, and length of time.

 A note from the parent/guardian authorizing school personnel to operate or supervise usage of specialized equipment will be in force for the duration of the doctor's order.
-At the start of the new school year, a new note from the parent will be required.
+At the start of the new school year or whenever the equipment becomes necessary, a new note from the parent/guardian will be required.